a-shah1200/MidTerm-Project/README.md

 ## Usage

 1. **Dataset Creation**: Run the `dataset_creation.ipynb` notebook to create and preprocess the dataset.
-2. **Model Training**: Execute the classification notebooks inside each model folder to train and evaluate the respective classifiers.
+2. **Model Training**: Execute the classification notebooks as specified above to train and evaluate the respective classifiers.
 3. **Evaluation**: Visualize and compare the results to determine which model best classifies the LLM-generated text completions.

 ## License